thebestbox/MISC-Algos/README.md

-This is a collection of randoms algorithms I found intresting mainly from the book Algorithms For Computer Algebra By Keith O. Geddes, Stephen R Czapor, and George Labagn.
+This is a collection of randoms algorithms I found intresting mainly from the book Algorithms For Computer Algebra By Keith O. Geddes, Stephen R Czapor, and George Labagn, and there are some other random ones I found online.